MicrosoftDocs/office-developer-exchange-docs/docs/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth.md

 IEV3QkFBbDNCQUFVRkZwVUFvN0ozVmUwYmpMQldaV0NjbFJDM0VvQUEBAQ==
 ```

+### SASL XOAUTH2 authentication for shared mailbox in Office 365

+In case of shared mailbox access using OAuth, user needs to obtail it´s access token as for users mailbox access but replace the userName in the SASL XOAUTH2 encoded string with the email address of the shared mailbox.
+This will allow user to successfully authenticate and access the shared mailbox using it own access token.

 ### IMAP Protocol Exchange

 To authenticate a IMAP server connection, the client will have to respond with an `AUTHENTICATE` command in the following format: